bitpoke/mysql-operator/README.md

 ## Controller upgrade

-Maybe upgrading the MySQL operator to a newer version requires additional steps.
+It is possible that upgrading the MySQL operator to a newer version requires additional steps.
 Those steps can be found in the operator's documentation at [upgrades](docs/operator-upgrades.md) section.

 ## Deploying a cluster